drissi2002/Microservices-Overview/README.md

 3) Create a root entry in the repository: ```git add .```
 4) Make a commit: ```git commit -m "add ." ```

-5) Go back to the ProductService project and add in the application.properties configuration file:
+5) Go back to the ProductService project and add in the application.yml configuration file:
 ```
 server:
   port: 8081